Raleigh shooting: What we know about 15-year-old suspect and five victims killed

 A mass shooting in Raleigh left at least five people dead and three more injured, including the 15-year-old alleged gunman.

-While the suspect has not been named due to his age, the five victims killed were identified as Nicole Connors, 5; Susan Karnatz, 49; Mary Marshall, 35, Gabriel Torres, 29; and a 16-year-old who was not named, according to ABC11.
+While the suspect has not been named due to his age, the five victims killed were identified as Nicole Connors, 52; Susan Karnatz, 49; Mary Marshall, 35, Gabriel Torres, 29; and James Thompson, 16.

-Among the three wounded are Marcel Gardner, 59, and the shooting suspect, who suffered “life-threatening” injuries.
+Among the three wounded are Marcel Gardner, 59, Raleigh police officer Casey Clark, 33, and the shooting suspect, who suffered “life-threatening” injuries.

-Officers are expected to provide an update Friday morning in the evolving case, which the North Carolina governor described as a “nightmare”.
+The gunman allegedly opened fire on a neighbourhood street at around 5pm, killing two people, before continuing shooting along a nearby trail.

-“Tonight terror has reached our doorstep,” said Governor Roy Cooper in a press conference hours after the bullets tore through the residential neighbourhood in the city’s east end.
+No motive for the attack has been revealed, and the district attorney announced intention to charge the suspect as an adult.

 When did the shooting start?

-Raleigh Mayor Mary-Ann Baldwin confirmed the deaths at a news conference hours after the violent incident unfolded on Thursday at around 5pm.
+Raleigh Mayor Mary-Ann Baldwin confirmed the deaths at a news conference hours after the violent incident began on Thursday at around 5pm.

-Four citizens were among the victims as well as an off-duty Raleigh police officer, she confirmed.
+The shooting began in the streets of the Hedingham subdivision, with residents calling 911 to report gunfire and an armed individual wearing camouflage on Osprey Cove Drive.

-During that press conference, the mayor also said that a second police officer from a Raleigh Police K-9 unit had been shot and was being treated at a hospital for non-life-threatening injuries, while two others had been hospitalised for their wounds.
-A K9 from the force has also been injured in the shootout.
+“I’ve got one down.
+One male down.
+Hispanic.
+This is bad.
+He’s an off-duty officer,” one caller told dispatchers, likely referring to victim Gabriel Torres.

 When did he get arrested?